Improving the lives of

 Provides treatment for a woman with mental health problems.

 Pays for a doctor to travel into the slums in our mobile unit, giving primary health care to up to 50 women each visit.

 Provides a destitute woman with shelter, food and clothing.

-Pays for cooked meals delivered to an elderly leprosy patient unable to cook for herself because of deformity.
+Pays for the delivery of cooked meals to an elderly leprosy patient unable to cook for herself because of deformity.

-Gives an HIV+ woman life preserving antiretrovirals and symptomatic treatment.
+Gives a HIV+ woman life-preserving antiretrovirals and symptomatic treatment.

 Sponsor a social worker who provides counselling, home visits and accompanies patients to hospital.
 You can follow their activities and get a personal insight into their work.
 Monthly salary for an MSW is £150 per month.

 Paying for our weekly medical expenses of £75.00

 Sponsor a day trip and picnic for 65 lonely and isolated women

 The charity takes small groups of women away from the city and all the problems it represents.
 Groups include HIV+ women and their children, women with mental health problems, or elderly leprosy patients.
 Total trip cost £150: